JuliaAstro/Photometry.jl/docs/src/apertures/apertures.md

 ```
 The position can be pixels or sky coordinates.
 The sky coordinate positions utilize [SkyCoords.jl](https://juliaastro.github.io/SkyCoords.jl/stable) and [WCS.jl](https://juliaastro.github.io/WCS.jl/stable) for conversion.

+!!! warning
+    Sky coordinates are not supported yet.

 !!! note
     See [Pixel Convention](@ref) - The origin is the bottom-left with `(1, 1)` being the center of the pixel.